 Take Time for the Holiday Storytellers

-One of our favorite things to do at Festival of Holidays is See the Holiday Storytellers in each Country at EPCOT World Showcase.
+One of our favorite things to do at the Festival of Holidays is to See the Holiday Storytellers in each Country at EPCOT World Showcase.
 Sharing meaningful holiday stories in each country are Holiday Storytellers across World Showcase.
 These performers tell the tales of days gone by and the holiday traditions specific to each culture.
 These performances happen throughout the day.
 You can visit Santa in America, La Bafana in Italy, Helga in Germany and many more.
-Disney Pro Tip: Unless you’re taking pictures and need the daylight, save time in the evening to listen to the Storytellers, when crowds are lower.
+Disney Pro Tip: Unless you’re taking pictures and need the daylight, save time in the evening to listen to the Storytellers when crowds are lower.

 Visit the Holiday Kitchens

 Featuring Holiday foods from around the world each Holiday Kitchen shares both savory and sweet treats for the holidays.
-From authentic Christmas dinner of turkey and stuffing and cranberry sauce to the maple buche de noel from Canada, there is so much to try!
+From authentic Christmas dinner of turkey and stuffing and cranberry sauce to the Maple Buche de noel from Canada, there is so much to try!
 Check out the Festival of Holidays Menus so you can start planning your foodie journey before you arrive!
 Disney Pro Tip: Skip the quick service lunch on the day or days you’re visiting the festival.
-With so many foods to try you can build a lunch with foods from the holiday kitchens and save some money too.
+With so many foods to try, you can build a lunch with foods from the holiday kitchens and save some money too.

 Play Olaf’s Tradition Expedition Scavenger Hunt

-The newest game for Festival of Holidays at EPCOT is Olaf’s Tradition Expedition Scavenger Hunt.
+The newest game for the Festival of Holidays at EPCOT is Olaf’s Tradition Expedition Scavenger Hunt.
 Our favorite holiday snowman has lost a few traditions he now has to find in each country!
-Add a little bit of Christmas knowledge to your day by playing this game, complete with stickers and prize when you finish!
+Add a little bit of Christmas knowledge to your day by playing this game, complete with stickers and a prize when you finish!
 Disney Pro Tip: You can grab your prize and your scavenger hunt game board at the same time.
 That way you won’t have to fight the busy nighttime crowds in the gift shops just to pick up the prize.